-It is worth noting that Theorem \ref{AdachiTanakatype} give an asymptotic behavior of the constant $C(n,\alpha)$ in the subcritical sharp Adams-type inequality when $\alpha$ tends to $\beta(n,2)$.
+Clealry, the estimate \eqref{eq:Cnalpha} provides an asymptotic behavior of the constant $C(n,\alpha)$ in the subcritical inequality \eqref{eq:AdachiTanakatype} as $\alpha$ tends to $\beta(n,2)$.
 Such a result on the Euclidean space can be found in \cite{LTZ2015} for the Moser--Trudinger and Adams inequalities.

 In view of Theorem \ref{AdachiTanakatype}, it is easy to obtain a critical sharp Adams-type inequality in $W^{2,n/2}(\H^n)$ involving the norm

 where $\tau >0$.
 This is the content of the following result.